 This is a new one.

 Some of you may know that there is a wave of colleges and universities filing complaints with the Office for Civil Rights, claiming that their institutions are failing to protect women from sexual assault.
-This (first) wave includes Amherst, Yale, the University of North Carolina, Swarthmore, and Occidental among others.
+This (first) wave includes Amherst, Yale, the University of North Carolina, and Swarthmore, among others.

 Well, last night many of the details of the stories of the students whose cases have been mishandled — right down to exact quotes from their lives — found themselves in an episode of Law&Order SVU.
 They didn’t ask for permission, offer a “consulting” fee, or even warn them that it was coming.